WillAdams/myappmaker-sdd/ch-definition-requirements-challenges.md

   - METAPOST (consider as a possible model or reference) --- there isn't a graphical tool for this, and it is incredibly powerful, and if there was a graphical editor which used .mp as its/a source format that would be incredibly powerful (it is possible, or even likely that METAPOST support would be something done in a reference implementation/example program/standard library)
   - Bézier curve support (pretty much a requirement for SVG) --- these allow drawing essentially anything, and including them as an object/element type would ensure pretty much anything anyone could envision could be drawn
   - simple drawing/editing of vectors --- one example of an elegant and user-friendly user interfrace for this is Futurewave Smartsketch/Flash.
 Interestingly, this drawing tool became an animation/scripting solution, so arguably one description of this project might be "Flash successor" --- note that there is an opensource tool which is implementing this drawing model: https://www.wickeditor.com/#/
-- accessibility --- the ideal, would be something like to https://beeware.org/project/projects/libraries/toga/ since it uses native objects on each platform, but this tool should be important enough to folks who want something like it that giving up accessibility would be an acceptable trade-off, (naturally, if this is the case it will be made clear as a limitation up-front
+- accessibility --- the ideal, would be something like to https://beeware.org/project/projects/libraries/toga/ since it uses native objects on each platform, but this tool should be important enough to folks who want something like it that giving up accessibility would be an acceptable trade-off, (naturally, if this is the case it will be made clear as a limitation up-front)
 - possibility of running on either Chrome OS or Android (or even iPad?) --- there are a lot of school systems which provide such to students and being able to offer an option for education, esp. if it would be possible to set up a support system for schools could be _huge_
 - Raspberry Pi --- the new 5 seems an incredible value, and there is a nifty new tablet version of it which raises one kind of wild possibility:
-  - LCARS --- "Library Computer Access and Retrieval System", this is the computer "interface" shown on _Star Trek: The Next Generation_ and later shows --- having this GUI toolkit as a potential development platform would be a great way to differentiate this project, and possibly generate a lot of interest, and harvest a lot of potential energy and development fervor (the Raspberry Pi 5 tablet in question is the Pilet: https://soulscircuit.com/pilet )
+  - LCARS --- "Library Computer Access and Retrieval System", this is the computer "interface" shown on _Star Trek: The Next Generation_ and later shows --- having this GUI toolkit as a potential development target/platform would be a great way to differentiate this project, and possibly generate a lot of interest, and harvest a lot of potential energy and development fervor (the Raspberry Pi 5 tablet in question is the Pilet: https://soulscircuit.com/pilet )
-- Themes --- note that the LCARS interface as a development target would beone of multiple (if possible) GUI toolkits which are supported
+- Themes --- note that the LCARS interface as a development target would be one of multiple (if possible) GUI toolkits which are supported and would of course be secondary to the default QT appearance

 Additional thoughts and considerations (originally from a private e-mail):